gimelli-engineering-ag/js-readout/Readme.md

 # Readout via Desk API

 *Important: This was just a quick solution that we hacked together to record the robot positions for a single test that we performed.
 No guarantee about the correctness of the recorded information is made.
 Use at your own risk.
-The code is provided publicly here in case it might be useful to someone else.*
+The code is provided publicly here in case it might be useful to someone else.
+Note also that the code is not guaranteed to work on future Panda firmware versions.*

 This project lets you continuously record the position of one or more [Franka Emika](https://www.franka.de/) Panda robots into a machine-readable JSON format, along with the current unix timestamp.